ITU-DASYALab/public/GettingStartedWithLoPy.md

 Espressifs own [get started guide](https://docs.espressif.com/projects/esp-idf/en/latest/get-started/index.html#) is pretty good.

+**Important note**:
+The steps you need to take depend on the type of development board you have, check the back of the board for the version number.

+If you have an expansion board __version 3.x__, you need to use [pycoms own fork of the esp-idf](https://github.com/pycom/pycom-esp-idf)

-**Important note**: For the expansion boards we are working with, we need to connect the `G23` pin to `GND` in order to flash the device.
+For expansion boards __version 2.x__, we can use the official repo, but we need to connect the `G23` pin to `GND` in order to flash the device.
 So every time you upload a new version of the code to the device, you need to:
 1. Unplug the USB
 2. Connect the `G23` pin to `GND`
 3. Connect USB